![[horizontal rule]](acdhr.gif)

 - “Employee” means an individual who is employed by

-Professional, and Administrator as those terms are defined in
+professional, classified staff, university staff, and administrator as those terms are defined in

 students with research or teaching responsibilities, including